frappe/frappe_docs/frappe_docs/www/docs/user/en/desk/index.md

 *Calendar View*

 The configuration file should be named `{doctype}_calendar.js` and should exist in the doctype directory.

-Here is an example configuration file for calendar view for Event doctype.
+Here is an example configuration file for calendar view for Event doctype, which must be set in the `event_calendar.js` file.

 ```js
 frappe.views.calendar['Event'] = {